nightrunner91/nightvue/README.md

 $base-mg: map-get($spacers, 1);
 $small-fz: 0.875;
 ```
-For each Sass map NightVue generates set of utility classnames to use in HTML.
+For each Sass map NightVue generates set of utility classnames to use in HTML:
 ```
 .font-base { font-family: "Onest" }
 .font-headings { font-family: "Onest" }